AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/recalculate-project-timeline.md

 * Last calculation date of the project timeline is not within the current calendar day.
 This means that the last calculation date of the project timeline is before 00:00 of the current day.

 You can configure how frequently the timeline for your project is updated.
-When the project timeline is updated, it is recalculated based on changes made to the project
+When the project timeline is updated, it is recalculated based on changes made to the project.

 <!--
 <MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">
 or changes made to another project that the timeline is dependent on
 </MadCap:conditionalText>
 -->

-.

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: above, the last part is drafted because of this: I don't think this is right because we told people that in the case of cross-project predecessors, the timeline must be calculated manually for the successor to see the updates in the predecessor's project.
 Drafting for now.)</p>